SCUBA: Reef Conservation

 Dive in the crystal waters of the Caribbean to protect sharks, sea turtles and coral reefs!

 Experience the Caribbean culture of Little Corn Island and immerse yourself in an amazing underwater world while you volunteer Scuba diving abroad in Nicaragua!
 You’ll get to explore some of the most vibrant coral reefs in the Caribbean that are teeming with sea turtles, sharks, dolphins, stingrays and tropical fish; all while engaging in marine conservation volunteer work.
-Through GIVE’s SCUBA: Coral Reef Conservation program will get you lifetime PADI certified to dive, the skills and the needed inspiration to continue diving and conserving coral reefs around the world!
+GIVE’s SCUBA: Coral Reef Conservation Add-On will get you a lifetime PADI certification and the needed inspiration to continue diving and conserving coral reefs around the world!

 Why volunteer scuba diving abroad?